Alexander Tuschinski

-Alexander Konstantin Ritter von Tuschinski (born October 28, 1988) is a German film director, film producer, writer, actor and musician.
+Alexander Konstantin Ritter von Tuschinski (born October 28, 1988) is a German filmmaker and writer.

 Life and works

 Early life and education

-Tuschinski's paternal family originates from Czernowitz, carrying the title Ritter von since the Austro-Hungarian period.
+Tuschinski's paternal family came from Czernowitz; Ritter von as part of the family name dates from the Austro-Hungarian period.
 During World War II, they lost their property and settled in Sighișoara, Romania, where both of Tuschinski's parents were born.
 They emigrated to West Germany in 1983.

-Alexander Tuschinski was born in Stuttgart on October 28, 1988; he attended Dillmann-Gymnasium in Stuttgart until 2008, and then studied audiovisual media at Hochschule der Medien, graduating with a Bachelor of Engineering in 2011.
-He then studied history and literature at the University of Stuttgart.
+Alexander Tuschinski was born in Stuttgart on October 28, 1988; he attended Dillmann-Gymnasium in Stuttgart until 2008, and then studied audiovisual media at Hochschule der Medien, graduating in 2011.
+He then studied history and German philology at the University of Stuttgart.
+In 2025, Tuschinski was a PhD candidate in history at the University of Innsbruck.

 Work

-In 2009, Tuschinski produced and directed the feature film Menschenliebe.
+In 2009, Tuschinski wrote and directed the feature film Menschenliebe.
 The film and short films he directed around the same period were screened at international film festivals and received awards.
 In 2010, Tuschinski began filming his feature film Break-Up.
 It later received awards at film festivals in the United States.
+For a U.S. retrospective in 2012, Tuschinski restored Tinto Brass's films Nerosubianco and Dropout using footage from Brass' archive.